ben-marino/sociallyfed-ai-workflow/README.md

 ## Acknowledgments

 - The Stoic philosophers whose wisdom guides SociallyFed's principles
-- Norbert Wiener and cybernetics pioneers for feedback loop concepts
+- Norbert Wiener and the cybernetics pioneers for the feedback loop concepts
-- Cal Newport and digital minimalism advocates for media diet insights
+- Cal Newport and digital minimalism advocate for media diet insights
 - The open-source community for privacy-preserving AI tools

 ## Contact